valentindimov/BassToonVPN/README.md

 - Requires only a few common Linux utilites;
 - It can also print QR codes to your terminal for setting up mobile devices.

-BassToonVPN is meant for technical enthusiasts who are comfortable with the command line and are looking for a simple setup with minimal configuration necessary - all you need is a Linux virtual or physical machine with a public IP address and SSH (or console) access.
+BassToonVPN is meant for technical enthusiasts who are comfortable with the command line and are looking for a simple setup with minimal configuration necessary - all you need is a Linux virtual or physical machine with a public IP address and SSH access.
 For a more comprehensive solution with a friendly Web-based UI, you probably want [wg-easy](https://github.com/wg-easy/wg-easy).

 ## Usage